-Students participating in this course will be placed in K-6 grade elementary school classrooms.
-Participating students will work with an Arizona certified master teacher who will serve as a supervising practitioner using an apprenticeship model and a co-teaching framework.
+TLS 493 B (Bilingual Endorsement), is designed to provide the hands-on experience necessary for preparing students to teach in an elementary bilingual setting.
+Students participating in this course will be placed in a Bilingual K- $6^{th}$ grade classroom.
+Participating students will work with an Arizona certified master teacher in their classrooms using an apprenticeship model and a co-teaching framework.